 Install home security cameras

 Security cameras are one of the most effective home security devices in deterring break-ins.
-Some great features of smart cameras include having the ability to record, viewing a live stream directly on your smartphone and even having a 2-way communication, to really spook them.
+Some great features of smart cameras include having the ability to record, live stream viewing directly on your smartphone and even having a 2-way communication, to really spook them.

 Consider where they are going to be placed, such as the front and back doors, side gate, garage door and so on.
 Check for any obstructions and reposition the camera so it is in full view of anyone approaching.
-Having the camera completely visible further adds as a deterrent to thieves.
+By having the camera completely visible adds as a further deterrent to thieves.

 Cheat tip: Have a tight budget?
-Consider using yard signs or security stickers.
+Consider using yard signs or security stickers and some dummy cameras.
 These may not work all the time.
-It should at the very least cause the opportunistic thief to think twice.
+It should at the very least prompt the opportunistic thief to think twice about their actions.

 Hide all exterior wirings